galette/galettedoc/source/faq/index.rst

 .. warning::

-   Displaying errors on a web page may provide informations that should not be public.
+   Displaying errors on a web page may provide information that should not be public.
 In production mode, is it **strongly advised not to display them**.
 Above solution is only a temporary debug tool.

-   Please also note that with routing intgration, some of those displayed informations may be "hidden" from a buggy redirection...
+   Please also note that with routing intgration, some of those displayed information may be "hidden" from a buggy redirection...
 Logs are safer on that point.

 To temporary display errors on page, create a ``galette/config/behavior.inc.php`` file with the following contents: